hungvu034/lc-ddos/README.md

 ## License

-The code is released under the Apache License, Version 2.0.
+The code is released under the Apache License, Version 2.0.# lc-ddos